vikric/1DV610-L2/README.md

 ## How it works

 There are 7 subclasses with 1 wrapper class.
-This wrapper class is the only one you need to use.
+The wrapper class is the only one you need to use.
 The public methods you can use are:

 ### General validator
 - **validateInput** (type, input)